Edinburgh Airport: GIP ownership

 In 2013, a further extension to the passenger terminal was announced, taking the terminal building up to the Edinburgh Airport tram stop.
 The Edinburgh Trams opening in May 2014 created the first rail connection to Edinburgh Airport.
 Whilst the number of passengers has increased, the number of flights decreased in 2014 due to planes operating at a higher capacity.
-Passenger traffic at Edinburgh Airport reached a record level in 2015 with over 11.1 million passengers and over 109,000 aircraft movements.

 A new £25million expansion project involving the construction of a new 6000 m2 building, housing a security hall and retail areas, was also completed.

 In February 2016, consultancy firm Biggar Economics announced that Edinburgh Airport contributes almost £1 billion annually to the Scottish economy.
 As part of the expansion works, Runway 12/30 was officially withdrawn from use on 29 March 2018.

 VINCI ownership

 On 17 April 2024, Vinci SA announced that it had reached an agreement with GIP to acquire a 50.01% shareholding of the airport for £1.27 billion, with GIP retaining 49.99%.
 The transaction was concluded on 25 June 2024.

 In December 2024, Edinburgh Airport became the first in Scotland to record over 15 million passengers in a calendar year.

+On 21 September 2026, Vinci and GIP announced that they would be investing £500 million over the next 5 years to expand the airport.
+There are plans for an expanded check-in hall, arrival facilities, baggage reclaim area and departure lounge, and new areas for food and drink.